-So, you may have noticed I didn’t do my 5 days of posting this week.
+So, you may have noticed I was silent this week.
 I got a very bad sinus infection that went into an ear infection.
 It is my allergies, they are in overdrive.

 Caprese Salmon is a succulent salmon dish that is a blend of flavors from Caprese salad.
 A recipe from Seduction In The Kitchen.

 - 4 salmon fillets

 - mixed baby greens

 - 2 tablespoons balsamic vinegar

 - 1/4 cup shredded mozzarella cheese

 - Preheat oven to 450°F.

 - Line a baking sheet or shallow baking dish with foil., and place the salmon fillet, skin-side down on the baking sheet.

 - Stir together the glaze ingredients and spoon it over the salmon.